-Vitamin A (hello beautiful skin)
+Vitamin A (for beautiful skin)

 Vitamin B6 (vital energy boost)

 Delicious, healthy and beautiful.
-What more could you ask for?

-You will need a good sharp knife to cut the squash in half.
+You'll need a good sharp knife to cut the squash in half.
 I find it easiest to stand it up and cut from there.
 Be careful!

 While the squash is cooking, sauté the red onion, garlic and one tablespoon of olive oil in a medium size pot on low heat.
 When the onion is fragrant and tender (about 5 minutes), add the lentils and enough water to just cover them.
 Simmer on low heat until the lentils absorb the water.
-The lower the heat the better - if you boil the lentils they will turn to mush.
+The lower the heat the better - if you boil the lentils they'll turn to mush.

 In a small bowl, whisk together one tablespoon of olive oil, apple cider vinegar, maple syrup and turmeric.
 When the lentils are done, cover them with this mixture and add in the parsley and cranberries.
 Stir to combine and simmer on low for another 5 minutes.